NeuCharFramework/NcfDocs/docs/start/start-develop/run-ncf-with-cli.md

 ## First Time Startup Installation

-When starting for the first time, the system will automatically prompt [installation](/start/start-develop/install-app.html).
+When starting for the first time, the system will automatically prompt for [installation](./install-app.html).
 After the installation is complete, the installation interface will no longer appear.